dionwang88/cs542database/README.md

 The required functions--put, get and remove--are implemented within the *DBManager*.
 The *Index* will be modified after these operations.
 All these execution will happen in the main memory.
 Before the database is closed, all the *Index* in memory will be transformed back to byte array and then this array will be re-written into the disk.

 ##Metadata structure:<span id = "11"\>

+### Storage-Metadata
+Assumptions & decisions:

+1. The start sign is one-byte number, which is -1.
+There is no other numbers--key, offset or length--to be negative.
+Any negative indexes are forbidden.
+2. Pair list in the class *Index* are sorted.
+Every times *indextobytes()* are called, the pair list in an index will be sorted by L's value.
+3. All the metadata will be converted into byte array.
+In this case, integer will be convert into 4 byte numbers.
+In other word, the key, offset and length all will be converted into 4 byte numbers.
+4. There will be a three-byte reserved space for each record.
+They will be active when it's necessary in the future.

 #### indexMap:
 This is a hash table: *Map\<K, V\>*.
 This structure will be used in the main memory.
 *K* is *Integer*, and *V* is a class of *Index*. indexMap will include the metadata in our database, and more detail will be stored in the class *Index*.